DoganM95/IoT-Rc-Car/README.md

 4. Put the SD card into the Pi and boot it up
 5. Find the local IP-Address of the Pi (different tools available, e.g. "arp-scan" in Windows-CMD, or "Fing" app in Android)
 6. Connect to the Pi using ssh. ssh pi@192.168.0.10 (replace with your Pi's IP), password is raspberry
+7. Configure Pi:
+sudo raspi-config
+Change password and other optional settings and re-login via ssh
 7. Create an SSH key for each account (pi and root): ssh-keygen -t rsa -b 4096 -C "youremail@yourdomain.com" -> SSH key for account Pi is now created